How to ask The Right Questions

-When your consider your life is under threat then it is very important to properly assess a situation.
+When you consider your life is under threat then it is very important to properly assess a situation.
 You have to overcome the ‘fight or flight’ response and use the decision space – the gap between stimulus and response – to work out what to do.
 In the time given you have to make an assessment.
 Asking the right questions and getting the right answers is essential before launching into action.

 The military, the emergency services and medical services know this and train personnel in decision making.
-By employing decision making processes and then applying in exercises and real life situations, to build up experience, such people can become expert decision makers and can make quick, effective decisions even in high risk environments.
+By employing decision making processes and then applying in exercises and real-life situations, to build up experience, such people can become expert decision-makers and can make quick, effective decisions even in high risk environments.

-Outside of careers that deal with life threatening situations very few people get training in asking questions and making decisions, despite that research time and again sights such competencies to be essential to employees and particularly leaders and managers (Harrell, Barbato).
+Outside of careers that deal with life-threatening situations very few people get training in asking questions and making decisions, despite that research time and again sights such competencies to be essential to employees and particularly leaders and managers (Harrell, Barbato).
 The need for decision making is often expressed in other terms such as the need for analysing and overcoming problems (Zenger, Folkman), taking the initiative (Maxwell), setting direction and goals (Giles), good prioritisation, or having a clear vision and strategy for the team, but all these things are related to or dependent upon good decision making.

 Do we need decision making tools?